 Let’s work with an example: Tajrish or Vanak is one of Tehran’s main squares.
 They both have a huge taxi station with lines for each route.
 Their destination is written above each line but in Persian.
 You’re supposed to find your route and then stand in the line belonging to that route until a taxi arrives.
 Usually, the taxis are already there waiting so you just hop in.
 If you can’t read the signs which you probably can’t, just walk up to one of the drivers and ask them for the right route for your destination.
 Have in mind that these taxis will probably not end up at the door of your hotel so you’re supposed to find the closest route you can get and then walk the extra mile.

 If you’re not in any of the major avenues or squares with a taxi station, then you’ll just need to stand along the street and call for one.
 If the car is empty, make it clear that you’re not expecting a Darbast and you want a shared taxi instead (it means the driver can pick up other people along the road as well).
 After that, just tell him your destination and he will show if he’s interested or not.

 This might all sound a bit complicated at first, but you’ll get the hang of it pretty quickly, so don’t panic.

 There are thousands of drivers working as unofficial taxis in Iran.
-Basically anyone with a car be a taxi without being licenced or registered!
+Basically, anyone with a car is a taxi without being licenced or registered!
 Pretty messed up, huh?!
 It has become extremely common for people to get a ride with these taxis but if you want to be extra cautious then avoid getting on any taxi that is not the official yellow or green cars.

 If you’re staying at someone’s home or you’re at a hotel or restaurant, you can always have someone call for a telephone taxi.
 This is probably your easiest option when you plan to leave for the airport or train station.